-The proposed bill aims to establish a grant program in West Virginia to fund drug development trials for ibogaine, a substance being explored for its potential in treating opioid use disorder and other mental health conditions.
-The Secretary of Health will oversee the program, which includes preparing a notice of funding opportunity, setting application requirements, and forming a selection committee composed of subject matter experts, philanthropic partners, and legislative designees.
-Eligible applicants must demonstrate the capacity to conduct trials, seek FDA approval, and develop comprehensive plans for trial execution, including patient recruitment and safety protocols.
+The proposed bill aims to establish a grant program in West Virginia to fund drug development trials for ibogaine, a substance being considered for the treatment of opioid use disorder and other mental health conditions.
+The Secretary of Health will oversee the program, which includes preparing a notice of funding opportunity, setting application requirements, and creating a selection committee composed of subject matter experts, philanthropic partners, and legislative designees.
+Applicants must demonstrate their capacity to conduct trials, submit an investigational new drug application to the FDA, and develop comprehensive plans for trial execution, including patient recruitment and safety protocols.

 Statutes affected: